 3. Combine arousal and valence

 - One sensor alone only gives a fragmented picture.
-However, both biometric sensors combined supply data that can easily be understood and reported to third parties.
+However, both biosensors combined supply data that can easily be understood and reported to third parties.